just-carlod/just-carlod/README.md

 ## About me

-I'm average 17yo teenageer interested in computer science and foss.
-Tbh I don't know what else can I write.
-More info in the future, maybe?
+I'm average 18yo teenageer interested in math, football ⚽, computer science and foss development 👨‍💻.
+Tbh I don't know what else can I say about me.
+More info in a future, maybe?

 ## Github Stats